-- 1. Understand why Earth is the most suitable planet for life - 2.
+- 1. Understand why Earth is the most suitable planet for carbon based lifeforms in the solar system - 2.
 Appreciate the different theories for the origin of life on Earth - 3.
 Understand the risks due to near-earth asteroids - 4.
-Appreciate Drake's equation and its significance in relation to extraterrestrial life (memorisation of formula is not required) - 5.
-Appreciate the importance of the Carbon atom to life - 6.
-Understand why the water-hole region may be used for communication - 7.
-Appreciate the strong/weak anthropic principle
+Appreciate the importance of the Carbon atom to life - 5.
+Appreciate Drake's equation and its significance in relation to extraterrestrial life (memorisation of formula is not required) - 6.
+Understand why the water-hole region may be used for communication